hl7au/au-fhir-core/input/pagecontent/sex-and-gender.md

 ### Gender Identity (GI)

-<p class="stu-note">Must Support and Obligations for the [Individual Gender Identity](http://hl7.org/fhir/StructureDefinition/individual-genderIdentity) extension are requirements for future consideration.</p>
+<p class="stu-note">Must Support and Obligations for the <a href="http://hl7.org/fhir/StructureDefinition/individual-genderIdentity">Individual Gender Identity</a> extension are requirements for future consideration.</p>

 AU Core supports representation and exchange of the Gender Identity data element (as defined in the [HL7 Cross Paradigm Implementation Guide: Gender Harmony - Sex and Gender Representation, Edition 1](https://hl7.org/xprod/ig/uv/gender-harmony/informative1/)) and aligned to [Australian Bureau of Statics Standard for Sex, Gender, Variations of Sex Characteristics and Sexual Orientation Variables, 2020](https://www.abs.gov.au/statistics/standards/standard-sex-gender-variations-sex-characteristics-and-sexual-orientation-variables/latest-release#gender) in:
 - [AU Core Patient](StructureDefinition-au-core-patient.html)